 Just use the wake word, which is “Alexa” by default to access what the device has to offer.
 With 360-degree omnidirectional microphones, both devices are designed to always listen and hear you from anywhere in the room.
 However, while the 2nd gen Echo has a seven-microphone array, the third-gen dot has a simpler four-microphone array.
 Got music playing?
-No worries, whether you have the Echo or the Dot, Alexa will still hear you over the sound of you blasting “Hotline Bling” via your echo devices.
-Well, provided you enunciate.
+No worries, whether you have the Echo or the Dot, Alexa will still hear you over the sound of you blasting Cardi B. Well, provided you enunciate.

 Size, looks, and portability

-The Echo Dot weighs less than half a pound, and it looks like a bit of a thick hockey puck.
-The 3rd gen Echo Dot is slightly heavier than its predecessors, weighing 10.6 oz.
-The Echo 2nd gen is even heavier at 1.8 pounds.
+The Echo Dot is more lightweight, and it looks like a bit of a thick hockey puck.
+The third-gen Echo Dot is slightly heavier than its predecessors, weighing 10.6 oz.
+The most recent iteration of the Echo is even heavier at 1.8 pounds.

 Both devices are built with a 3.5mm output jack, so you can connect them to an external speaker using an audio cable that will boost the sound quality.

-The 3rd gen Dot comes in charcoal, heather grey, or sandstone.
+The third-gen Dot comes in charcoal, heather grey, or sandstone.
 The Echo, however, is available in six different color schemes.
 Two have a wooden finish (walnut or oak), three are fabric (charcoal, heather gray, or sandstone), and one is a metallic silver.
 With a wide array of looks to choose from, you’ll probably have no trouble finding one that fits your home’s decor.

 Basically, the only difference between the two echo devices, other than size and cost, is sound.
 If you’re just looking to be introduced to Alexa, you’ll be fine with the Echo Dot.
 It has all the smarts of Alexa in a small speaker.
 Keep in mind when putting together your shopping list that you can connect any smart speaker to either device for richer quality sound.